Matt Lauer

-Matthew Todd Lauer (/laʊər/; born December 30, 1957) is an American television news personality, best known for his work with NBC News.
-After serving as a local news personality in New York City on WNBC, his first national exposure was as the news anchor for NBC's Today from 1994 to 1997.
-In 1997, Lauer was moved from the news desk to the host's chair and was co-anchor of Today from 1997 to 2017.
+Matthew Todd Lauer (/laʊər/; born December 30, 1957) is a former American television news personality, best known for his work with NBC News.
+After serving as a local news personality, in New York City, on WNBC, his first national exposure was as the news anchor for NBC's Today, from 1994 to 1997.
+In 1997, Lauer was moved from the news desk to the host's chair.
+He was co-anchor of Today, from 1997 to 2017.
 He was also a frequent contributor to the evening news magazine Dateline NBC.
 With NBC, Lauer hosted the annual Macy's Thanksgiving Day Parade and co-hosted the opening ceremonies of several Olympic Games.

-In November 2017, Lauer's contract was terminated by NBC after NBC reported receiving "a detailed complaint from a colleague about inappropriate sexual behavior in the workplace" and added that NBC had "reason to believe this may not have been an isolated incident."
+In November 2017, Lauer's contract was terminated by NBC, after NBC reported receiving "a detailed complaint from a colleague about inappropriate sexual behavior in the workplace" and added that NBC had "reason to believe this may not have been an isolated incident".